-AeroMobil to show updated flying car at 2017 Top Marques in Monaco
+AeroMobil to show updated flying car at 2017 Top Marques Monaco

-The promise of flying cars has been around for decades, and Slovakia's Aeromobil will show us its closest interpretation of said promise in a few days.
+The promise of flying cars has been around for decades, and Slovakia's AeroMobil will show us its closest interpretation of said promise in a few days.

-Building upon its version 3.0 prototype unveiled in 2014, Aeromobil's latest design will show its face at the 2017 Top Marques Monaco which opens its doors on Thursday.
+Building upon its version 3.0 prototype unveiled in 2014, AeroMobil's latest design will show its face at the 2017 Top Marques Monaco which opens its doors on Thursday.

 The company didn't provide many specifics regarding its updated, flying people mover but provided images which show a slightly reworked design over the 3.0 prototype.